 Refuse – Giving single-use plastic items such as wet tissues and plastic utensils, when buying something is a big part of the Japanese hospitality- Omotenashi.
 If you don’t need it, it is completely acceptable to say no thank you.
 This is kind to both the environments’ resources and it will save yourself the trouble of having to carry around extra plastic you don’t even need!

 Refill – Vending machines are located around almost every corner in Tokyo, and as convenient as it is, did you know that you can also refill your water bottle with fresh and clean water in many places around the city?
 It’s both good for the environment to reduce the use of plastic bottles, aa well as it will save you money that you can spend on more exciting things during your trip.
 As it is important to keep hydrated in the Japanese summer heat, it is always good to know where you can refill your bottle nearby for free.
 Luckily, there is an app called MyMizu (Mizu meaning water in Japanese) which lets you locate your nearest refill station.
 Download the app and look for the closest refill location!
-As new locations are continually added, by the time the Games are upon us there will most likely be many places around Tokyo, and other cities, for you to find your clean and free drinking water!
-Furthermore, the new Japan National Stadium, which had its grand opening in December 2019, offers water refill stations at the venue so don’t forget to bring your bottle to the Games.
+As new locations are continually added, by the time you visit Japan, there will most likely be many places around Tokyo, and other cities, for you to find your clean and free drinking water!

 With the upcoming Tokyo 2020 Olympic and Paralympic Games, Japan has the chance to make an impact on the world and set an example for the Games to come.
 With the support from local governments, businesses, and visitors alike, the Tokyo 2020 Games is set out to not only become a great sports event, but an important statement to the world to fight for a more sustainable future.